Each year, C3E Ambassadors select the winners who are then recognized for their work at the C3E Symposium.

 The C3E Awards for outstanding leadership and extraordinary achievement are given in the categories described below.
 The Awards are intended to spotlight mid-career women who have professional experience working in clean energy.
 Please read the descriptions of all the categories and select the one that best describes the nominee’s work area.
 The nomination should be tailored to the category selected, and only one nomination in one category should be provided.

-• Entrepreneurship and Commercialization: This award recognizes entrepreneurs who have developed and demonstrated innovative clean energy technologies or business models that have the potential to drive market transformation toward clean energy.
+Entrepreneurship and/or Commercialization: This award recognizes entrepreneurs who have developed and demonstrated innovative clean energy technologies or business models that have the potential to drive market transformation toward clean energy.